mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 the `data.relationships` must be an empty object and `data.attributes.listeners` must be an empty array in order for the service to qualify for destruction.

-Once a service is destroyed, any listeners associated with it will be freed after which the ports can be reused by other listeners.

 If there are open client connections that use the service when it is destroyed, they are allowed to gracefully close before the service is destroyed.
 This means that the destruction of a service can be acknowledged via the REST API before